MalinaNeag/benchmarks-cpu-hdd-ram/README.md

 - ### HDD Writing Speed

-The HDD Writing Speed Benchmark provides two variants for measuring the writing speed of a Hard Disk Drive (HDD): one with a fixed file size ('fs') and another with a fixed buffer size ('fb').
+The HDD Writing Speed Benchmark provides two variants for measuring the writing speed of a Hard Disk Drive (HDD): one with a fixed file size and another with a fixed buffer size.

 - ### HDD Random Access